Intro to Polls

 • Reminder that poll is closing soon to nobody, author, undecided voters or all voters

-• People vote and add a reason (optional)
+• Participants vote and add a reason (optional)

 • Results are updated live

-• People can change their vote if new info emerges
+• Participants can change their vote if new info emerges

 • A reminder is sent to people who haven’t voted